LiJiahaoCoder/react-canvas-progress/README.md

 ![description](./static/description.png)

 The angles of start and end are the same as arc function in canvas 2d.
-And now is *version 0.1.0*, there ars still many features to be developed.
+And now is *version 0.1.0*, there are still many features to be developed.

 ## Todo